LOTFormer: Doubly-Stochastic Linear Attention via Low-Rank Optimal Transport: Abstract

 \section{Abstract}

-Transformers have proven highly effective across a wide range of modalities.
-However, the quadratic complexity of the standard softmax attention mechanism poses a fundamental barrier to scaling them to long context windows.
-A large body of work addresses this with linear attention, which reformulates attention as a kernel function and approximates it with finite feature maps to achieve linear-time computation.
-Orthogonal to computational scaling, most attention mechanisms—both quadratic and linear—produce row-normalized maps that can over-focus on a few tokens, degrading robustness and information flow.
-Enforcing doubly-stochastic attention alleviates this by balancing token participation across rows and columns, but existing doubly-stochastic attention mechanisms typically introduce substantial overhead, undermining scalability.
-We propose LOTFormer, a principled attention mechanism that is simultaneously linear-time and doubly-stochastic.
-Our approach exploits the connection between attention maps and transportation plans between query and key measures.
-The central idea is to constrain the transport plan to be low-rank by conditioning it on a learnable pivot measure with small support.
-Concretely, we solve two entropic optimal transport problems (queries$\to$pivot and pivot$\to$keys) and compose them into a conditional (glued) coupling.
-This yields an attention matrix that is provably doubly-stochastic, has rank at most $r \ll n$, and applies to values in $O(nr)$ time without forming the full $n\times n$ map.
+Transformers have proven highly effective across modalities, but standard softmax attention scales quadratically with sequence length, limiting long context modeling.
+Linear attention mitigates this by approximating attention with kernel feature maps, yet most attention mechanisms remain row normalized and can over concentrate mass on a few tokens, harming robustness and information flow.
+Doubly stochastic attention counteracts this by balancing token participation across both rows and columns, but existing approaches often add significant overhead.
+We propose LOTFormer, a linear time doubly stochastic attention mechanism derived from an optimal transport view of attention as a coupling between query and key measures.
+LOTFormer enforces a low rank transport plan by conditioning on a learnable pivot measure with small support.
+We solve two entropic transport problems, queries to pivot and pivot to keys, and compose them into a conditional coupling that is provably doubly stochastic, has rank at most $r \ll n$, and applies to values in $O(nr)$ time without forming the full $n \times n$ matrix.
 The pivot locations and masses are learned end-to-end.
-Empirically, LOTFormer achieves state-of-the-art results on the Long Range Arena benchmark, surpassing prior linear and transport-based attention methods in both accuracy and efficiency.
+Across vision and text benchmarks, LOTFormer delivers strong accuracy efficiency tradeoffs when plugged into standard backbones including Swin, DeiT, and BERT.